Liverpool Women's Hospital bombing: Perpetrator

 The suspected perpetrator died during the incident.
 He was identified, a day after the explosion, as 32-year-old Emad al-Swealmeen, who was reported as having changed his name to Enzo Almeni; he was not known to MI5.
 A post-mortem found he died from injuries caused by the explosion and fire.
-He arrived in the UK in around 2014 and claimed for asylum as a Syrian refugee, which was denied as officials believed him to be Jordanian rather than Syrian; his immigration status at the time of the incident is unknown.
+He came to the UK on holiday in 2014, to watch Britain's Got Talent in Belfast, having applied for a visa in the United Arab Emirates.
+He claimed asylum as a Syrian refugee, which was denied as officials believed him to be Jordanian rather than Syrian; his immigration status at the time of the incident is unknown.
 Seven years before the incident he was sectioned after trying to kill himself and waving a knife in Liverpool city centre; following this he converted from Islam to Christianity in 2015.
 He had served time in a Middle East prison for serious assault.
 Police said that they believed he had lived at the Sutcliffe Street address for some time but had recently started renting a property in Rutland Avenue, where the bomb was made.
 Two days prior to the incident, al-Swealmeen called his brother, who lives in the United States, to say he might do "something bad".

 Reports suggested that al-Swealmeen had converted to Christianity solely for asylum purposes, but the Church of England said that there was no evidence that converts' asylum claims are fast-tracked.
 He had been baptised in 2015 and confirmed in 2017, before losing contact with Liverpool Cathedral the following year; the Church of England said that it had processes in place "for discerning whether someone might be expressing a genuine commitment to faith".
+His most recent denial of asylum was in January 2020, due to concerns that his claimed conversion to Christianity was not genuine.
 It was later revealed by investigators that al-Swealmeen had reverted to Islam months before the attack.
 A coroner determined the improvised explosive device was made with "murderous intent" but it was unclear if the device was intended to detonate when it did.

 Police found a Quran and prayer mat when searching al-Swealmeen's premises.
 Coroner Andre Rebello said: "It was fairly evident that he carried out the religious duties of someone who is a follower of Islam, not withstanding the reported conversion to Christianity."

+In October 2023, an investigation by Counter Terrorism Police North West concluded that al-Swealmeen's most likely grievance was his rejected asylum claim, combined with mental ill health.